 Don’t ever go ‘off-road’ (on the F-roads) as that is actually illegal.
 The government (and local people!) understandably don’t want their precious landscapes to be ruined by reckless drivers.

 Fuel is expensive in Iceland – there is no getting around that fact!
 However, if you’re splitting the cost with a few other drivers then driving will work out cheaper anyway.

 You also have the option of hiring a motorhome or campervan to drive yourself around in and live in too!
 They are more expensive of course, but you’ll save on accommodation so work out what is more cost-effective for your own needs.

 Using Tours In Iceland in November

 Joining tours is a great way to have your trip organised for you.
 You’ll also learn a lot from the guides about Iceland that you might not find out if you drove yourself.

-One downside is that although tour buses will of course have toilet breaks, if you pass one of Iceland’s best waterfalls and want to spend ten minutes taking some photographs, it’s unlikely that you’ll be able to because you’ll be on a time schedule!
+One downside is that although tour buses will, of course, have toilet breaks so that might get annoying if you don’t need to stop all the time.
+Plus, if you pass one of Iceland’s best waterfalls and want to spend ten minutes taking some photographs, it’s unlikely that you’ll be able to because you’ll be on a time schedule!